Crazy Arms: Background

-In 1954 in Pasadena, California, Stewart recorded a demo version of the song on 78 rpm acetate – this version was never released.
+In 1954 in Pasadena, California, Stewart recorded a demonstration version of the song on 78 rpm acetate, but it was never released.
 The story of the song continues with recollections by country singer Hank Cochran, who said that successful California baker Claude Caviness and his wife Marilyn Kaye both thought Kaye was a great singer, but that other musicians could tell she was not.
 Caviness formed the Pep record label to promote Kaye, hoping to find her a hit.
 Mooney sold "Crazy Arms" to Caviness, and Caviness released a duet version of the song on 45 rpm vinyl, catalog number PEP 102, featuring Kenny Brown and the Arkansas Ramblers, with accompanying vocals by Marilyn Kaye.
 This version of the song was fairly well received in Tampa, Florida, broadcast on radio station WALT by disc jockey Bob Martin, and when Ray Price toured through the station, Martin played him the record, recommending the song to Price.
-Price reworked the music and some of the lyrics, and recorded his own version on March 1, 1956, at Bradley Recording Studio in Nashville.
+Price reworked the music and some of the lyrics, and recorded his own version on March 1, 1956, at Bradley Studios in Nashville.
 After the song became a hit for Price, Caviness contacted Price to tell him that he held the rights to the song.
 Caviness and Price joined forces in 1959 to publish music under Caviness' reworked Pamper label, with artist manager James Harrell "Hal" Smith as the third owner.

-The up-and-coming Price, who already had several successful recordings by 1956, used "Crazy Arms" to establish himself as a star and to introduce fans to his new Texas shuffle sound: fiddle, pedal steel guitar, walking electric bass and swinging 4/4 rhythm.
-Those hallmarks became part of many of Price's biggest hits throughout the mid-to-late 1950s and early 1960s, and set a new standard for rockabilly songs.
+The up-and-coming Price, who already had several successful recordings by 1956, used "Crazy Arms" to establish himself as a star and to introduce fans to his new Texas shuffle sound, fiddle, pedal steel guitar, and walking electric bass, with a swinging 4/4 rhythm.
+Those hallmarks became part of many of Price's biggest hits throughout the mid- to late 1950s and early 1960s, and set a new standard for honky-tonk songs.

 Conflicting song origin

 Mooney, a pedal steel player on many recordings for Waylon Jennings and Wynn Stewart for over 20 years and a member of the Strangers, said he got the idea for the song after his wife left him because of his drinking problem.
-However, in 2012 claims that relatively unknown songwriter Paul Gilley from Kentucky (no relation to Mickey Gilley) wrote the lyrics and sold them outright to Mooney, who was living on the west coast at the time and was a relatively unknown 22-year-old steel guitar player.
+In 2012, though, claims arose that relatively unknown songwriter, Paul Gilley from Kentucky (no relation to Mickey Gilley), wrote the lyrics and sold them outright to Mooney, who was living on the West Coast at the time and was a relatively unknown 22-year-old steel guitar player.